 The man shuddered at the sight of their misery and suffering.
 God said, “You have seen Hell.”

 Behind the second door, the room appeared exactly the same.
 There was the large round table with the large pot of wonderful stew that made the man’s mouth water.
 The people had the same long-handled spoons, but they were well nourished and plump, laughing and talking.

 God smiled.
 It is simple, he said, Love only requires one skill.
 These people learned early on to share and feed one another.
 While the greedy only think of themselves.

 Sometimes, thinking of our personal gratification, we tend to forget our interdependence with everyone and everything around us.
-As the parable makes it clear, not to help our fellow human beings simply means harming our very selves, since we are all connected on a very deep level.
+As the parable makes clear, not to help our fellow human beings simply means harming ourselves since we are all connected on a very deep level.